 The EEZ ("economic waters") extends for 200 nautical miles beyond the baselines, or up to a distance determined in an agreement with another coastal country.
-In this zone, the state does not have full sovereignty, but rather sovereign rights for the purpose of exploring and exploiting, conserving and managing the natural resources (living or non-living) of the waters superjacent to the seabed and of the seabed and its subsoil, and with regard to other activities for the economic exploitation and exploration of the zone, such as the production of energy from the water, currents and winds.

-In addition, the state is given the authority required to realize its rights, such as establishment and regulation of installations and artificial islands and also exclusive jurisdiction over such installations, with regard to customs, fiscal, health, safety and immigration laws, and the power to determine a safety zone around them with a radius of up to 500 meters.
-The state also has powers for conservation and utilization of living resources and the right to engage in scientific research and to protect the marine environment.
-In parallel to these rights, the state has the duty to preserve the ocean environment and living resources.
-All states enjoy certain freedoms in the EEZ, such as freedoms of navigation and overflight, and laying of submarine cables and pipelines, Israel has not yet declared its EEZ.
+In this zone, the state does not have sovereignty, but rather only sovereign economic rights: the rights to search for, exploit and manage fish and mineral resources on and under the seabed and in the water above it, as well as the right to exploit waves, currents and wind to produce energy.
+In addition, the state is given the powers needed to realize its rights, such as building of facilities and artificial islands and also judicial powers in the areas of the facilities, with respect to customs, fiscal matters, health, safety and immigration, and the power to determine a safety zone around the facilities with a radius of up 500 meters.
+The state also has powers to oversee and enforce in order to realize its right to fishing resources and the right to engage in scientific research and to protect the marine environment.
+In parallel to these rights, the state has the obligation to preserve the ocean environment and fishing resources.
+Foreign nations also have defined rights in a country's EEZ.
+Thus, for example, countries have the right of passage by sea and by air in the EEZ and the right to lay underwater pipelines and cables.
+Israel has not yet declared its EEZ.

-Decision 3452 of the 32nd government: "Determination of northern maritime delimitation of the coastal water and the exclusive economic zone of the State of Israel in the Mediterranean" (July 10, 2011) pmo.gov.il/Secretary/GovDecisions/2011/Pages/des3452.aspx.
+11 Decision 3452 of the 32nd government: "Determination of northern maritime demarcation of the coastal water and the exclusive economic zone of the State of Israel in the Mediterranean" (July 10, 2011) pmo.gov.il/Secretary/GovDecisions/2011/Pages/des3452.aspx.
 The decision was submitted to the UN.